sinaahmadi/sinaahmadi.github.io/_posts/2021-03-15-creating-a-tool-for-the-collection-of-endonyms.md

 title: "EndoLinked: A Platform for Documenting Endonyms in Minority and Endangered Languages using Linked Data"
 show_profile: false
 tags:
-- research
+- Research
-- proposal
+- Proposal
-- linked data
+- Linked data
 ---

 Given that I cannot currently focus on too many things at the same time due to existing projects, I would like to write this idea in the form of a blog post.
 To be addressed, hopefully, sometime in the future!